The stochastic Auxiliary Problem Principle in Banach spaces: measurability and convergence: Measurability of the iterates of the stochastic APP algorithm

 \subsection{A general measurability result}

-The aim of this section is to prove that we can obtain the measurability of the iterates of the stochastic APP algorithm.
-For that purpose, we prove a general measurability result in Theorem~\ref{thm:mes} and obtain the measurability of the iterates of the stochastic APP algorithm as a consequence in Theorem~\ref{thm:mes_selec_sto_app}.
+This section is devoted to the proof of a general measurability result in Theorem~\ref{thm:mes}.
+We obtain the measurability of the iterates of the stochastic APP algorithm as a consequence in Theorem~\ref{thm:mes_selec_sto_app}.